Ives Estates, Florida

 Ives Estates is a census-designated place (CDP) in Miami-Dade County, Florida.
+It is part of the Miami metropolitan area of South Florida.
 The population was 25,005 at the 2020 census, up from 19,525 in 2010.

 Geography

 Ives Estates is located in northeastern Miami-Dade County at 25.963070°N 80.181968°W. It is bordered to the north by Broward County.
 Neighboring communities are Ojus to the east and southeast, North Miami Beach to the south and Miami Gardens to the west.
 To the north, in Broward County, are West Park and Pembroke Park, while Miramar is to the northwest and Hallandale Beach is to the northeast.

 Interstate 95 forms the border between Ives Estates and Ojus, with access from Exit 16 (Ives Dairy Road).
 Downtown Miami is 16 mi to the south, and Fort Lauderdale is 11 mi to the north.
 County Road 854 (Ives Dairy Road/NE 203rd Street/NE 199th Street) is the main road through the center of Ives Estates, leading east to Aventura and west to Miami Gardens.

 According to the United States Census Bureau, the CDP has a total area of 2.76 sqmi, of which 2.55 sqmi are land and 0.21 sqmi, or 7.71%, are water.